 Yoga teacher & method

-She’s been a practitioner of yoga since she was in her teens and has had the opportunity to study with many wonderful teachers around the world including Manju Jois, Godfrey Devereux, Simon Borg-Oliver, John Ogilvie, Kristina Karitinou, Eddie Stern, Mark & Joanna Darby & many others.
+She’s been a practitioner of yoga since she was in her teens and has studied with many wonderful teachers including Manju Jois, Godfrey Devereux, Simon Borg-Oliver, John Ogilvie, Kristina Karitinou, Eddie Stern, Mark & Joanna Darby.

-Tashi Dawa has completed many professional teacher trainings around the world in Ashtanga Vinyasa, hatha, dynamic and restorative yoga.
+Tashi has completed professional teacher trainings in Ashtanga Vinyasa, hatha, dynamic and restorative yoga.
 She is also an experienced Thai Yoga and Ayurvedic massage therapist.

-A nomad by nature, Tashi Dawa has been traveling most of her life and has lived & worked all over Australia, South Pacific Islands, Asia & Europe.
-As well as teaching yoga, she has has a BA in Arts and a Masters Degree in Community Development from Melbourne University and has managed art, dance & community projects.
+A nomad by nature, she has lived & worked all over Australia, South Pacific Islands, Asia & Europe.
+She has has a BA in Arts and a Masters Degree in Community Development from Melbourne University and has managed art, dance & community projects.

-She was given her lovely name Tashi Dawa – which translates as ‘Happy Moon’ in Tibetan – by her parents who were followers of Lama Yeshe in the 1970’s.
+Tashidawa means ‘Happy Moon’ in Tibetan and she was given her lovely name by her parents who were followers of Lama Yeshe in the 1970’s.

 Structure and sequence